-- the particular graduate program you are interested in ,
+• The particular CVM graduate program in which you are interested

-- the term you desire to start and finish your training
+• The term (semester) in which you plan to start your training

 When to Apply

 We accept applications year round and review them within a month after the CVM receives the complete application packet from the UF Graduate School.

 We encourage you to apply at least one to two months before the registration deadline for the semester in which you would like to begin the program.
 (Please allow longer for international students).